Lettermullen: Geography and geology

 Lettermullen is in the parish of Kilcummin, barony of Moycullen, and province of Connacht.
 It forms one side of Kiegall Bay, and its northern end is part of the shore of Casheen Bay.
 The island comprises about 250 acres of arable and pasture land.
 The inhabitants are chiefly employed in herring and cod fisheries and in the collection of seaweed for manure.
-Lettermullen is connected to the islands of Dinish, Furnish, Inisherk and An Crappagh.
+Lettermullen is connected to the islands of Dinish, Furnish, Inisherk, and Crappagh.

 The northern third of Lettermullan is composed of the same intrusive Devonian-aged granite underlying most of Galway that formed from crustal melting as a result of the Caledonian Orogeny in the late Silurian.
 The remainder of the island is made up of Ordovician-aged bedrock of sedimentary marine rocks and basalt.

 Culture

 Lettermullen is part of the Gaeltacht (Irish-speaking region of Ireland) and Irish is the most common spoken language.
 Accordingly, its official name is Leitir Mealláin.
+The orbiting islands of Crappagh and Furnish are particularly pure areas regarding usage of the Irish language, as all residents are native speakers.

 Landmarks

 A very well preserved Signal Station is situated near Golam Head.
 These stations were built all along the Irish coast by the British from 1804 to 1806 to monitor for maritime invasions.

-A picturesque cemetery lies just south of the R374 road immediately after crossing the bridge from Gorumna to Lettermullen.
+A picturesque cemetery, Reilig Duigill, lies just south of the R374 road immediately after crossing the bridge from Gorumna.
+Down the road, the central village houses a national school (Scoil Náisiúnta Leitir Mealláin), the island's only church (Séipéal Réalt na Mara), the Lettermullen Heritage Centre (Ionad Oidhreachta Leitir Mealláin), and a summer college, as well as a small café, called Caifé na Feamainne (The Seaweed Café).